BAC Calculator

 Fill in the form and click Calculate to see your estimated BAC, impairment level, and time until sober.

 Blood alcohol content (BAC) is one of those metrics that most people have heard of but few truly understand.
 We all know that 0.08% is the legal limit in most US states, but what does that number actually mean?
 And how can you estimate where you fall on the scale?
-I built this calculator because I don't think the existing tools do a good enough job of combining accuracy with education.
+I this calculator because I don't think the existing tools do a good enough job of combining accuracy with education.

 Blood Alcohol Content (BAC), also known as blood alcohol concentration or blood alcohol level, is the percentage of alcohol (ethanol) present in a person's bloodstream.
 A BAC of 0.08% means 0.08 grams of alcohol per 100 milliliters of blood.
 BAC is the standard metric used worldwide for legal and medical assessment of intoxication.
 For more detailed scientific background, see the Wikipedia article on Blood Alcohol Content.